American-Power-Systems/OllamaQuickBase/generated_backend/README.md

 *   **Scaling:** The system is designed to handle ~100 documents/day sequentially.
 If volume increases significantly, we can vertically scale the VM or add more Worker processes.
 *   **Maintenance:**
     *   Logs are managed via systemd (services: `ai-api` and `ai-worker`).
-    *   To update the extraction logic (e.g., adding a new field), do not edit this code.
-Update the JSON Prompt stored in the QuickBase "Prompt Library" table.
+    *   To update the extraction logic (e.g., asking "Where are the insurance requirements?" instead of "What are they?"), **do not edit this code**.
+Simply update the JSON Prompt stored in your QuickBase "Prompt Library".
+The app will automatically process the new question.

 ## 5. Deployment